• Skip to primary navigation

 • ½ cup (120ml) pure maple syrup

-• 1 tablespoon Bob's Red Mill Egg Replacer mixed with 2 tbsp water
+• 1 tablespoon Bob's Red Mill Egg Replacer mixed with 2 tablespoon water

 Instructions